 Every mobile app that you see in online stores has bugs of some kind.
-This is no different than every human having bacteria in them.
-But the question is what kinds of problems bugs are creating..
-There are different degrees in which they can inconvenience users of the app.
+This is no different from every human having bacteria in them.
+But the question is what kinds of problems bugs are creating… There are different degrees in which they can inconvenience users of the app.
 These types of bugs are the same for iOS and Android platforms and also for Native or Hybrid mobile applications.

 Below is a list of some common bugs that you might see in the Skype chat program.